What Is the Difference Between Careless and Reckless Driving?

 What to Do After a Careless or Reckless Driving Charge

 If you receive a citation for careless or reckless driving in Colorado, treat it seriously.
 Even a first offense can lead to penalties that affect your driving record, finances, and future.
-You have the right to examine the evidence, question the officer’s observations, and pursue defense strategies that may reduce or eliminate the consequences.
+You have the right to examine the evidence, question witnesses and the officer’s observations, and pursue defense strategies that may reduce or eliminate the consequences.

 Talk to a Colorado Traffic Attorney